sollecitom/software-product-development-blog/content/posts/2023/2023-11-03-burnout-controversial-take.md

 The problem has to do with the needs people have, in regard to their work.
 Needs that aren't met by companies.

+People need to exercise their skills and understanding to contribute with something positive to their community.
+This is a basic human need.

+Some folks find ways of meeting this need outside their main job.
+It's somewhat acceptable, and these people are the few ones that tend to be protected from job burnout, to an extent.
+It's still pretty miserable, as they cannot love their job, and only see it as a way of getting a paycheck.
+As a company with aspirations, you shouldn't want these folks anyway.

+For most other people, though, work is the only way of getting this fundamental need met.
+After all, most people work and commute for roughly two thirds of their waking hours.

 TODO